mahmoud/clastic/README.rst

    with the template filename ``index.html``, returns a function that can be passed a dictionary to render the application's home page.

-   A Render Factory is optional
+   A Render Factory is optional.
+Here are some cases where a Render Factory can be omitted:

+   - an application's endpoints return Responses directly (as many applications based directly on Werkzeug do)
+   - render functions are specified explicitly on a per-route basis
+   - the application is using some fancy middleware to generate Responses

 Middleware_
    Middleware is a way of splitting up and ordering logic in discrete layers.
 When installed in an Application, Middleware has access to the Request before and after the endpoint and render steps.
 In Python itself, decorators could be thought of as a form of function middleware.

-There's a lot more to middleware in Clastic, so check out the Middleware_ section for more information.
+   There's a lot more to middleware in Clastic, so check out the Middleware_ section for more information, including diagrams of middleware's role in the request flow.

 Armed with this information, it's now possible to define what constitutes a web application, and indeed a Clastic Application: